GreatChenLab/Deep-B3/README.md

 python deep-b3-test.py -model model-choices
 ```
 - model-choices: you can choice one in the 'tab', 'img', 'text', 'tab_img', 'tab_text', 'img_text', 'deep-b3', or given the 'all' for test all those models.

-### test the pre-trian deep-b3 model on your data
-- there need a feature file within id, smi and all the features inculding 208 molecular descriptors, 167 bit MACCS and 1024 Morgan fingerprints, and the graphs are stored in a directory, the image name should correspond to the id in the feature file.